Estimated reading time: 5 minutes

 Ask if there is something you are missing or if there is anything you or the church could have done differently to avoid losing a member.

-More times than not, it is a matter of choice for the member, and it wouldn’t make much difference what the church did.
+More often than not, it is a matter of choice for the member, and what the church does wouldn’t make much difference.

-If there are things to learn from the situation, use your leadership team to put a plan in place to correct it.
+If there are lessons to be learned from the situation, use your leadership team to develop a plan to correct it.

 For instance, if a family announces they are leaving because they are looking for a children’s program for their young kids, get a team and make a plan to develop a children’s ministry that will support young families.